-Any waiver granted shall not exceed fifty percent (50%) of the required number of parking spaces except for the adaptive reuse of a historic building pursuant to Sec.
-5.4.8 and ground floor retail uses in any Mixed Use district which may be waived by as much as one hundred percent (100%).
+Any waiver granted for a residential use shall not exceed fifty percent (50%) of the required number of parking spaces except for the adaptive reuse of a historic building pursuant to Sec.
+5.4.8 which may be waived by as much as one hundred percent (100%).
+Any waiver granted for a non-residential use may be as much as ninety percent (90%) except that a waiver for ground floor retail uses in any Mixed Use district may be as much as one hundred percent (100%).
 Waivers shall only be granted by the DRB, or by the administrative officer pursuant to the provisions of Sec.
 3.2.7 (a)7.